isaaguilar/terraform-operator-website/content/docs/core-concepts/workflow.md

 layout: docs
 ---

-## Workflow

-Terraform Operator, when boiled down into it's core, is a workflow runner.
-The Controller takes a config and orchestrates pods which execute the configured Terraform resource.
+Terraform Operator, when boiled down to it's core, is a workflow runner.
+The Controller takes a config and orchestrates pods to execute in a workflow.

-There are a lot of options that can be selected.
 Take a look at this diagram to see the basic workflow:

 <p align="center"><a href="https://s3.amazonaws.com/classic.isaaguilar.com/tfo-workflow-diagram.png" border="0">
 <img src="https://s3.amazonaws.com/classic.isaaguilar.com/tfo-workflow-diagram.png" alt="Terraform Operator Workflow Diagram"></img>